taniasg/taniasg/README.md

 - 👀 I’m interested in web development especially frontend but also like backend
 - 🌱 I’m currently improving my frontend skills
 - 💞️ I’m looking to collaborate with very talented people
-- 📫 You can find me on Linkedin https://www.linkedin.com/in/taniasanchezgo or email me at taniagisanchez@gmail.com
+- 📫 You can find me on LinkedIn https://www.linkedin.com/in/taniasanchezgo or email me at taniagisanchez@gmail.com

 <!---
 taniasg/taniasg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.